 Because of the pandemic, the City encourages taxpayers to pay their taxes online or through the mail if at all possible.

-From July 1, 2020 through September 30, 2020, the City will waive only the electronic check fees for paying property taxes online.
+The City will waive the electronic check fees for paying property taxes online through September 30, 2020.

-During July 2020, the Tax Office will be accepting in-person payments on Monday through Thursday from 4:30 pm to 7:30 pm.
+During August 2020, the Tax Office will be accepting in-person payments on Wednesdays from 4:30 pm to 7:30 pm.
 Although they will accept in-person cash payments, the City encourages people paying in-person to pay by personal check, bank check or money order.
 Cash payments will be accepted but, in order to lessen the chance of spreading germs, please consider paying by any means other than cash if at all possible.

 The mission of the Tax Collector is to collect all Real Estate, Personal Property and Motor Vehicle tax revenue due to the City of Norwich in accordance with Connecticut State Statutes as well as provide taxpayers with information and assistance in a prompt and courteous manner.
 Tax bills are generated based on the mill rate set by the City Council in the adopted budget, and the Grand List (GL) provided from the assessor of all taxable property located in Norwich as of October 1 of each year.